poznyakovskiy/ligence-hw/README.md

 docker-compose build
 docker-compose up
 ```
 The frontend will be available under http://localhost:8080.
 The generator service will be under http://localhost:8000, the verifier wil be under http://localhost:8001.
+You can find the Swagger docs under http://localhost:800/docs and http://localhost:8001/docs, respectively.

 If you have redis or postgresql on your system, you will need to stop them first.
 You can do it with